 What Credit Reference Agencies Do Mortgage Lenders Use in the UK?

+You can use credit reference agencies and the scores they give you to get an idea of the overall condition of your credit profile.
 Each credit reference agency has its own scoring model, so your score may be slightly different depending on which one is used.
-Nonetheless, these scores can give you an idea of the overall condition of your credit profile.
-Therefore it’s a good idea to check your credit report with all 3 agencies, as they may contain different information.
-If there are any mistakes or outdated information on your report, this could affect your score.
+For example, a “good” score on Experian may fall between 881 and 960, while Equifax considers a score between 420 and 465 to be “good.”
+It’s a good idea to check your credit report with all 3 agencies, as they may contain different information.
+Note that if there are any mistakes or outdated information on your report, this could affect your score, so it’s worth following up with agency to have an issues like this corrected.

 What Is the Minimum Credit Score for Mortgage Approval?